-Honor Roll is based on overall average for the term.
+Honor Roll is based on overall average for the trimester.
 To qualify for "Honors" a student must have completed all subjects with an average of 90 and above, and all grades above 80.
-To achieve "High Honors" a student's overall average must be 97 or above, with all grades above 90.
+To achieve "High Honors" a student's overall average must be 96 or above, with all grades above 90.

-As indicated in the attendance policy (Part III, # 2) in this handbook, attendance, tardiness, and dismissals affect eligibility for Honor Roll.
 To achieve Honor Roll, a student must receive all positive Effort/Conduct/General grades and may not receive an "I" for Incomplete in any class.